imronuke/ADPRES/docs/quick-guides.md

 ---

 # Quick Guides
 ADPRES input is designed to be self-explanatory.
-It has 12 input cards, for example: `%mode`, `%geom`, `%xsec`, and so on.
+It has several input cards, for example: `%mode`, `%geom`, `%xsec`, and so on.
 Some cards are mandatory for any problems.
 While some cards are conditional, depending on the problem being solved and some cards are optional.
 Comments are marked by `!`.
 For example, the following is the [IAEA3D input](https://github.com/imronuke/ADPRES/tree/master/smpl/static), where you can find its specification [here](https://engineering.purdue.edu/PARCS/Code/TestSuite/CalculationMode/StandAloneMode/Eigenvalue/IAEA3DPWR).

 ```
 !
 IAEA3D input data